ballerina-platform/ballerina-library/docs/build-and-release-guide.md

 ### Branching Strategy

-Branches will depend on the update version of the ballerina language, stdlib will depend on.
+Branches will depend on the update version of the ballerina language, standard library will depend on.

 1. 2201.1.x
 2. 2201.2.x
 3. master

-Branches needs to be created seperatly for Language versions, only if the language includes Essential Breaking Changes.
+Branches needs to be created separately for Language versions, only if the language includes Essential Breaking Changes.

 ### Handling Essential Breaking Changes